RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 ## Land of Assembly
 Rust is a native language that compiles down to assembly.
-This stuff is platform dependent so take it with a grain of salt.

-An assembly program is generally divided three sections
+An assembly program is generally divided three sections:

 - data
 - bss
 - text

 The `data` section contains all the initialized static variables with their initial value, `bss` section contains all uninitialized/zero-initialized static variables and finally the `text` section contains all our code in assembly.
 You can read more about assembly layout [here](https://en.wikipedia.org/wiki/Data_segment).
+(This stuff is platform dependent so take it with a grain of salt.)

 ## Back to Rust